 Personal expenses: Can vary by student (e.g., health insurance, pizzas, telephone bills)

 In the last four categories, the federal government sets a monetary figure even though the exact expenses incurred will depend on the individual student.
-Thus, depending on these variables, your child's actual cost may be slightly higher or lower than the cost used for official purposes like financial aid determinations.
+Thus, depending on these variables, your child's actual cost may be slightly higher or lower than the cost used for official purposes such as financial aid determinations.

 If you're interested in obtaining the monetary amount allotted to each category for a particular college, contact that college directly.